LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 * Improve your knowledge and skills about [DevOps culture](https://en.wikipedia.org/wiki/DevOps) and [Cloud Computing](https://en.wikipedia.org/wiki/Cloud_computing).

 * Do not settle for anything.
 If your job/company does not give you what you're looking for, you must run out of there.

+## Feedback

+What do you think?
+Am I missing something?
+Let me know in the comments!